Charles Inglis (bishop): Ministry and involvement in the American Revolution

 On 11 August 1787, George III created the Diocese of Nova Scotia by Letters Patent, and named Inglis its first bishop.
 He preached at St. Paul's Church (Halifax).
 The independence of the thirteen colonies which would form the United States had led to the creation of a new, autonomous, Anglican church there, with Samuel Seabury as the first bishop, but Inglis was the first Church of England bishop in North America, though technically his Episcopal see was "the Province of Nova Scotia".

-Eager to increase the status of Anglicanism in the colonies, Inglis, supported the 1789 foundation of King's College (now the University of King's College, founded as "moral" successor of King's college of New York, later Columbia University) in Windsor, Nova Scotia, as an exclusive academy for sons of the Anglican elite.
-In 1783, when the outcome of the American Revolution was obvious, Inglis, along with other Nova Scotian elites, wrote to the colonial government in Nova Scotia to petition for the establishment of a college,The founding of a College or Seminary of learning on a liberal plan in that province where youth may receive a virtuous education and can be qualified for the learned professions, is a measure of the greatest consequence, as it would diffuse religious literature, loyalty and good morals among His Majesty’s subjects there.
+Eager to increase the status of Anglicanism in the colonies, Inglis, supported the 1789 foundation of King's College (now the University of King's College) in Windsor, Nova Scotia, as an exclusive academy for sons of the Anglican elite.
+In 1783, when the outcome of the American Revolution was obvious, Inglis, along with other Nova Scotian elites, wrote to the colonial government in Nova Scotia to petition for the establishment of a college,The founding of a College or Seminary of learning on a liberal plan in that province where youth may receive a virtuous education and can be qualified for the learned professions, is a measure of the greatest consequence, as it would diffuse religious literature, loyalty and good morals among His Majesty's subjects there.
 If such a seminary is not established the inhabitants will have no means of educating their sons at home, but will be under the necessity of sending them to Great Britain or Ireland, which will be attended with an expense that few can bear, or else to some of the states of this continent, where they will soon imbibe principles that are unfavourable to the British tradition.He also backed several missionary efforts to turn the majority of the population from their dissenting religious beliefs.
 These efforts were largely unsuccessful.